Raafat Alsabbagh

 By October 2016 — five months into the relationship — Epstein had arranged for Ruemmler to meet both Alsabbagh and Aziza Alahmadi simultaneously: "kathy will see you both in new york on the weekend" (EFTA02447907).
 On October 2, 2016, Epstein formalized the introduction in writing: "kathy - raafat, raafat - kathy", with Alahmadi CC'd (EFTA02449625).

 After Epstein's Riyadh visit in November 2016 — which Alsabbagh arranged (EFTA02448271: Epstein had been requesting an official invitation letter since October 18, noting it would be "the fourth time I arrange my schedule") — Epstein introduced Alsabbagh to Ken Starr on November 26, 2016: "Ken-Raafat, Raafat-Ken" (EFTA02668843).
 Starr was then a Kirkland & Ellis partner and former Independent Counsel who had also served on Epstein's defense team (EFTA02668843).
-The timing of the Starr introduction immediately after the Riyadh trip parallels the Ruemmler introduction: each interaction with the Saudi side was followed by an introduction to a prominent U.S. figure.
+The timing of the Starr introduction immediately after the Riyadh trip parallels the Ruemmler introduction, with each interaction on the Saudi side followed by an introduction to a prominent U.S. figure.

 The Riyadh Trip and Prince Access

 The November 2016 Riyadh visit, documented across multiple emails (EFTA02448271, EFTA02459671), is the most direct evidence of Alsabbagh's functional role.
 Epstein had been pursuing the trip since at least October 18, 2016, and Alsabbagh was the person responsible for obtaining the formal invitation (EFTA02448271).
-The trip occurred during the week of the U.S. presidential election, a period of elevated documented activity in the Gulf state thread of the Epstein network, with approximately 30% of all findings in the October–December 2016 period belonging to that thread.
+The trip occurred during the week of the U.S. presidential election, a period in which Epstein's Gulf-state correspondence was unusually active relative to the rest of the late-2016 record.

-In a separate undated email (EFTA02459671), Epstein wrote to Alsabbagh that "the prince might want to set aside some real time — to take private tutoring from me, on markets how they work — i can explain everything in easy to understand terms, totally private so no embarassment" This offer — private, confidential financial tutoring for a Saudi royal — represented one form of value Epstein offered the Saudi side: confidential financial guidance delivered outside any institutional channel.
+In a separate undated email (EFTA02459671), Epstein wrote to Alsabbagh that "the prince might want to set aside some real time — to take private tutoring from me, on markets how they work — i can explain everything in easy to understand terms, totally private so no embarassment."
+An offer of confidential financial tutoring for a Saudi royal, delivered outside any institutional channel, represented one form of value Epstein could extend to the Saudi side.

 By October 2017, Alsabbagh's role as Epstein's credential with the Saudi court was sufficiently established that Epstein used him by name when pitching himself to the UAE ruler.
 In a message to intermediary David Stern on October 3, 2017, Epstein wrote: "i suggest you tell MBZ that he should meet with me about digital currency, he can check my name with mohammed bin rashid from dubai (sultan suleiman,) or MBS (raafat friend)" (EFTA02664708).
-In effect, Epstein was proposing that MBZ verify his credentials through MBS via Alsabbagh.
-This suggests Epstein regarded his connection to MBS, mediated by Alsabbagh, as credible enough to serve as an introduction to a different Gulf head of state.
+Epstein was proposing, in effect, that MBZ verify his credentials through MBS via Alsabbagh — indicating he regarded the Alsabbagh-mediated connection to MBS as credible enough to serve as a reference to a different Gulf head of state.

 Paired Conduit with Aziza Alahmadi